LaurenEGardner/bootcamp-project2/README.md

     * importAPI.ipynb
     * importAPI2020.ipynb
     * COVID_Info.ipynb

-  This will retrieve, clean, and export the data to CSV files.
 3. Open write_data.ipynb and select Kernel > Restart and Run All.

 Result: You have retrieved the data and added it to the database.